Q-Telecom

 called itself the only complete and integrated telecom provider in Greece.

 In May 2007, it merged with WIND Hellas, which was known at the time as TIM Hellas.
+It runs under its own unique brand "Q-Telecom".

 Company profile

 Q-Telecom (former Mobile Network Code: 202-09) was initially a division of Info-Quest.

 It billed itself as the first private Greek operator to provide combined mobile and fixed telephony as well as Internet service.

 Focusing on large urban centers, it developed a second-generation mobile telephony network and a broadband fixed wireless access network, point-to-multipoint, operating in the 3.5 GHz band.

 It also developed a national leased line and privately owned transmission network.

 Q-Telecom was directly connected to the Hellenic Telecommunication Organization (OTE) and the three other mobile operators.

 It advertised high-quality voice services, a high call switching transfer rate, and pan-Hellenic coverage via national roaming with Vodafone Greece.

 It combined mobile telephony services with the prefix 699 (prepaid and postpaid), SMS, and fixed telephony via the carrier selection code 1765.
 The company billed itself as providing customized services, per second billing, no set-up fees, mobile number selection, preferential rates with Q-Family, the lowest tariff rate for SMS, and added value services.